-The Oxford English Dictionary defines the word jugaad as “a flexible approach to problem-solving that uses limited resources in an innovative way.”
-In India, jugaad is a way of life.
+The Oxford English Dictionary defines the word jugaad as “a flexible approach to problem-solving that uses limited resources in an innovative way”.
+In Hindu language history, jugaad is a way of life.
 Indians can get out of any tricky situation and have solutions to problems of every nature, all thanks to jugaad.

 Usage: “How do we carry a goat on a motorbike?
 Don’t worry – I have a jugaad.”

 While the literal translation of ghanta is “bell”, it has become a common slang term in India.
 It expresses disbelief and is close in comparison to the phrase “yeah, right!”
 It can also be used when calling out someone’s lies.
 So, when used in that context, ghanta can also mean “nonsense” or “rubbish”.